httpland/reporting-middleware/README.md

 ## reportTo

-Middleware adds the `Reporting-To` header to the response.
+Middleware adds the `Report-To` header to the response.

 ```ts
 import {